 Recipe updated, originally posted June 2013.
 Since posting this in 2013, we have tweaked the recipe to be more clear. – Adam and Joanne

-What You Need to Know: The inactive time for this recipe is 1 1/2 hours.
+The inactive time for this recipe is 1 1/2 hours.
 We like to slice the cucumbers thin (1/16-inch or 1.5 mm) for this.
 After making the salad, the cucumbers are crisp, but a little floppy.
 If you’d like the cucumbers to be more substantial, slice them thicker.

-- 2 hot house or seedless cucumbers (about 1 1/2 pounds)
+2 hot house or seedless cucumbers (about 1 1/2 pounds)

-- 2 to 3 teaspoons granulated sugar, depending on how sweet you like the salad
+2 to 3 teaspoons granulated sugar, depending on how sweet you like the salad

-- 1/4 cup (60 ml) cider vinegar, or distilled white vinegar
+1/4 cup (60 ml) cider vinegar or distilled white vinegar

-- 2 teaspoons Dijon-style mustard
+2 teaspoons Dijon mustard

-- 1 medium red onion, thinly sliced (optional)
+1 medium red onion, thinly sliced

-- In a large bowl, whisk together 2 teaspoons of sugar, vinegar and mustard.
+In a large bowl, whisk together 2 teaspoons of sugar, vinegar, and mustard.
 Taste then add the additional teaspoon of sugar if needed.
 Add cucumbers and red onion then toss.
 Refrigerate salad at least 1 hour and up to a day before serving.

-Variation – Add Lettuce: After marinating the cucumbers, you will notice quite a bit of liquid will be sitting at the bottom of the bowl.
+- Variation – Add Lettuce: After marinating the cucumbers, you will notice quite a bit of liquid will be sitting at the bottom of the bowl.
 If you would like, transfer some of the liquid to a small bowl then whisk in 2 to 4 tablespoons of olive oil, making a salad dressing.
 Then, tear up lettuce leaves, toss with dressing and serve cucumbers on top.